JannisX11/blockbench.net/content/guides/blockbench-overview-tips.md

 Press Z to switch between Textured, Solid and Wireframe Mode.
 The Solid Mode enables you to view the shape of the model without the texture.
 The Wireframe Mode only shows the shape outlines, allowing you to see through the model and align cubes and pivot points more easily.

 ### Backups
 Losing progress is rarely a concern with Blockbench because it creates automatic backups once every 10 minutes by default (you can adjust the interval length in the Settings).
-Click Help > Open Backup Folder and locate the right backup file.
+Click "Help" > "Open Backup Folder" and locate the right backup file.

 ### Progressive Web App
 You can install Blockbench as a Progressive Web App.
 This is an in-between of the desktop app and the web app and is particularly useful on Phones and Tablets.
 PWAs launch in full screen and work offline!
-Find installation instructions on the <a href= "https://blockbench.net/downloads/"> Download page. </a>
+Find installation instructions on the [Download page](https://blockbench.net/downloads/).

 ## Edit Mode